GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/samples/gemma_vllm/README.md

 for this tutorial, including [Terraform][8], [kubectl][9], and [gcloud CLI][10].

 > [!NOTE]
-> If you do not use Cloud Shell, you may need to install K6 or Docker,
+> If you do not use Cloud Shell, you may need to install
 > Terraform, kubectl, and gcloud CLI.
 You must also set your default
 > Terraform project with: `export GOOGLE_CLOUD_PROJECT=PROJECT_ID`.